Israel–Japan relations: Economy

 Up until the 1990s, Japan was the sole industrialized East Asian nation that acquiesced most strongly to the Arab demands to boycott Israel.
-As a result, economic relations between Japan and the Israel have been limited for much of the State of Israel's history.
+As a result, economic relations between Japan and Israel have been limited for much of the State of Israel's history.

 Israeli exports to Japan, consisting primarily of polished diamonds, chemical products, machinery, electrical equipment, and citrus fruit are worth $810 million.
 Japanese exports to Israel, consisting primarily of motor vehicles, machinery, electrical equipment, and chemical products are collectively worth $1.3 billion.

 Since the 2010s, trade between Israel and Japan have expanded considerably with economic relations between the two countries having increased significantly, particularly in the realm of high-technology, as well as the forging of partnerships between start-up companies and venture capitalists among the two nations.
 According to the Japan External Trade Organization (JETRO), 35 Japanese companies had subsidiaries in Israel by 2015 with as many as 50 by November 2016.

 In 2021, data compiled by consulting firm Harel-Hertz shows a surge of $1.1 billion of Japanese investment in the Israeli high-technology industry.
 Total Japanese investment in Israel's high technology industry was $2.9 billion in 2021.
 Japanese investors accounted for 15.8% of all foreign investment in the Israeli economy.
 Total volume of trade is $3.574 billion.

-As of 2022, Israel and Japan are negotiating a free trade deal.
+As of 2022, Israel and Japan were negotiating a free trade deal.
 The move according to Times of Israel will help boost Japanese exports and make Japanese exports cheaper for Israeli consumers.
 About 90 Japanese companies worked in 2023 in Israel, triple the number in 2014.

 In 2023, Israel and Japan signed a "Work-Holiday" agreement which allows citizens of either country to work for up to a year in the other country.
 This agreement came in part due to Japanese interest in Israel's high technology sector and in Israel's human talent.
 The agreement is aimed at citizens between the ages of 18 and 30.
 Direct flights between Tokyo and Tel Aviv commenced in 2023, operated by Israeli airline, El Al. Ambassador Gilad Cohen remarked following the signage of the agreement: "Israelis and Japanese [people] have never been closer.
 I am sure that our relations will continue to deepen and we will continue to collaborate for the benefit of the citizens of Israel and Japan."

 Defense

 Israel and Japan signed in 2022 a defense cooperation deal, focused on equipment, defense technology and more.
-Japanese Defense Minister Yasukazu Hamada said the deal will help Japan advance a “free and open Indo-Pacific,”.
+Japanese Defense Minister Yasukazu Hamada said the deal will help Japan advance a "free and open Indo-Pacific".

 Following the Israeli invasion of the Gaza Strip and Gaza war, Japanese company Itochu Corporation announced in February 2024 that it will end its partnership with Israeli weapons manufacturer Elbit Systems by the end of February.